SCasanova/personalfix/README.md

 ```
 ### Merge-ready NFL Names
  `name_key()`
-This functions takes arguments name, draft_year, draft_round and position
+This functions takes arguments name, draft_year, arg_1 and arg_2
-(easily obtainable from `clean_rosters()`) and outputs a merge-ready name for
+(easily obtainable from `clean_rosters()`) where arg_* are modular and can be anything the user wants.
-situations where IDs are not available.
-It also uses ffscrapr's mismatched names
+The output is a merge-ready name for situations where IDs are not available.
-database to fix name variations.
+It also uses ffscrapr's mismatched names database to fix name variations.

-Alternatively other variables could be used in place of draft_round and position
+Additional arguments are recommended to be draft round, draft team, or position to avoid inconsistencies across sources.

 **Examples:**
 ```{r}